 Dynamic Nature

-Market cap changes continuously:
+Market cap changes continuously:- Stock price movements

 - Share buybacks (reduces shares, may increase price)